gabs1337/gopportunities/README.md

 - [SQLite](https://www.sqlite.org/index.html) as the database
 - [Swagger](https://swagger.io/) for API documentation and testing

-## Usage

-After the API is running, you can use the Swagger UI to interact with the endpoints for searching, creating, editing, and deleting job opportunities.
-The API can be accessed at `http://localhost:$PORT/swagger/index.html`.

-Default $PORT if not provided=8080.

 ## Credits
 This project was made for learning purposes.